Skip Navigation

 How to Build a Powerful Sales Pipeline with Video

-A strong sales pipeline gives you a valuable view into upcoming sales so you can plan and forecast more accurately.
-Learn how to chart out your sales pipeline stages to get the best results.
+A strong sales pipeline lets you plan and forecast more accurately.
+Learn how to build a robust sales pipeline in 4 steps.

 Does your sales pipeline feel more like a drinking straw?

-Running a business is full of unknowns, surprises, and challenges, especially regarding predicting future revenue.
+Running a business is full of unknowns, surprises, and challenges, especially when it comes to predicting future revenue.
 That’s why it’s important to have a reliable indicator of how much new business is coming your way.

-That comes in the form of the sales pipeline: A visual representation of how many prospects you have and where they are in each sales pipeline stage.
+That comes in the form of the sales pipeline: A visual representation of how many prospects you have and where each of them are in the sales cycle.

 Your sales pipeline offers an estimate of how much business your salespeople expect to close in a specific week, month, or year.
 This estimate, in turn, helps with revenue forecasting, planning for growth, and preparing for whatever’s around the corner.